William Cross (politician): Life

 Cross was the eldest son of R. A. Cross, 1st Viscount Cross, by Georgiana, daughter of Thomas Lyon, DL, of Appleton Hall, Cheshire.
+He was educated at Rugby School, and matriculated at University College, Oxford in 1875, graduating B.A. in 1879.
+He was called to the bar at the Inner Temple in 1882, and became a special pleader.

-He was returned to parliament for Liverpool West Derby in 1888, a seat he held until his premature death four years later.
+In 1888 Cross was returned to parliament for Liverpool West Derby in 1888, a seat he held until his death four years later.
+He died in December 1892, aged 36, predeceasing his father by 22 years.